Tripo-5/Win-Privacy-Enable/README.md

-Here's a polished and professional description for your GitHub repository:

----

 # **Privacy Protector: Anti-Screen Watching & Remote Access Blocker**

 A Python script that **prevents screen watching, remote access, and unauthorized monitoring** by detecting screen recording software, disabling screenshots, and blocking suspicious connections in real time.